 NetWare® provides several methods for improving the performance of your file system.
-For a list of general guidelines for conserving disk space and improving disk performance, see "Optimizing Storage Disk Capacity" on page 21.
+For a list of general guidelines for conserving disk space and improving disk performance, see "Optimizing Storage Disk Capacity" on page 15.

-To improve disk reads and writes, see "Improving Disk Reads" on page 24 and "Improving Disk Writes" on page 26.
+To improve disk reads and writes, see "Improving Disk Reads" on page 17 and "Improving Disk Writes" on page 18.
 You can also increase the speed of disk reads and writes by striping volume segments across multiple disks.
-Disk striping is called Redundant Array of Inexpensive Disks (RAID).
-For more information about RAID, see Stripe Data Across Storage Devices (RAID) in the Novell Storage Services Administration Guide.
+Disk striping is called Redundant Array of Independent Disks (RAID).
+For more information about RAID, see the Novell Storage Services Administration Guide.